c-blake/bu/doc/vip.md

 ```
 lets you later do `lfreq...|vip -klibvip.so:cdable` to only display items that
 the current user can `cd` into "now".
 This may sound pedantic, but it can
-elide a zillion stat()s some of which may even automount net FSes while also
+elide a zillion stat()s some of which may even automount net FSes while still
 avoiding presenting the user with many "invalid right now" `cd` targets.

 Besides filesystem history, lazy, immediately pre-display validation also helps